 Living on campus for your first two years is an important way to develop important connections with your fellow artists…not to mention the life-long friendships!

 King Hall: Our largest residence hall.
-This three story building has four wings with both single gender and co-ed floors.
-Each hall has its own TV lounge in addition to the main lounge on the first floor.
+This three story building has four wings with co-ed floors.
+Each hall has its own lounge in addition to the main lounge on the first floor.
+This building is comprised of triple and single occupancy spaces.
+Traditionally there is a mix of all classes that reside in this building.
 Triple rooms are 12.5’ x 16’ and single rooms are 9’ x 11’.

-Kennedy Hall: Our residence hall for new students, this two story building has two wings with single gender floors.
+Kennedy Hall: Kennedy Hall serves the housing community as the first-year complex.
+This building is comprised of two wings with two floors each.
+These floors are all single gender.
 This building features two study rooms, a large central lounge, and a courtyard.
 All rooms are double occupancy and are 11.6’ x 16.5’.
 Each room has a sink and carpeted floors.

 The residence halls offer both co-ed and single gender floors.
 Co-ed floors have two restrooms, one for women and one for men. (click on residence hall name to see a scale drawing of the floor plan)